Technical Jargon and Definitions

 Strain

-The deformation or distortion of a material that occurs when an external load is applied.
 Strain is measured in terms of elogation or compression of length per unit length and therefore strain is dimensionless.
 Strain is often expressed as a percentage.

-All materials will deform to some extent when loaded regardless of strength.
 For uniaxial tensile specimens, strain at failure may be between 5% and 50% for most metals.
-In comparison, strains at failure for some plastics may be 500% or more.

 Finite Element Analysis